mjskier/vertica-sql-go/README.md

 ## This is only a test

-Just checking that a push triggers a successful build
+Just checking that a push triggers a successful build.
+I enabled CI on github

 ## Installation